Governors

 Our Governors help run the school and support the school in many different ways.
 It is a voluntary role and we are very lucky to have the support from the Governors that we have!

-A list of the Governors, their roles, responsibilities, pecuniary interests & attendance can be downloaded here
+A list of the Governors, their membership/ responsibilities, pecuniary interests, attendance & historical info can be downloaded by clicking on each.

 |